All photographs © Carlan Tapp - Naamehnay Project - Question of Power 2018 - All Rights Reserved - May not be reproduced without written consent

 Creating a visual voice for social justice, environmental and health issues resulting from the energy industrialization of Native American Homelands and Sacred Places.

 Located in northwest New Mexico is the center of the Greater Chaco Landscape.
 Chaco Canyon was designated as a National Monument in 1907.
 It became Chaco Culture National Historical Park in 1980, and in 1987, a World Heritage Site.
 1,200 years ago native people made this valley the center of their world.
 Chacoans are best known for their architecture and the unique objects they produced.
 Great houses, ceremonial kivas, highly developed gridded gardens, far-reaching commerce and a complex social organization were all important parts of their world.

 Energy industrialization of the Greater Chaco Landscape poses complex issues on the long-term stewardship of the land, impacts on sacred cultural sites, and the health and well being of communities and families living throughout the area.
-The Greater Chaco Landscape Project stories create a visual voice of these impacts.
+The Greater Chaco Landscape Stories provide a visual voice to educate and create awareness of these impacts.

-Click on the photographs to see and hear the stories.
+Click the photographs to see the stories and viewscapes.

 The Sound of Sacred Sites

 Oil and gas development on public lands in the Greater Chaco Landscape area of northwest New Mexico.
 The sounds from oil and gas sites adjacent to Chaco Sacred sites.

 Chaco Canyon, located in northwestern New Mexico, is arguably the most significant ancient cultural site in the United States.